 Tea & Herb Information

 Tea is one of the most widely consumed beverages in the world – and yet, there’s still a lot of mystery and wonder about it.
 For example, did you know that green, black and white tea all come from the same plant?
-It’s true – they’re all from the Camellia sinensis bush, but how they’re processed after harvest produces their very different aromas and flavors.
-Here’s another one: what we call “herbal teas” are technically not ‘teas’ at all.
+It’s true – they’re all from the Camellia sinensis bush.
+However, their very different aromas and flavours unfold only after the harvest with the way they are processed.
+Here’s another one: What we call “herbal teas” are technically not “teas” at all.
 Herbal tea contains no Camellia sinensis leaves; rather, it is made from many plants, using not just the leaves, but also the flowers, roots, bark and seeds.
 These brews typically contain flavorful, beneficial ingredients like chamomile, lemongrass and mint, and naturally contain no caffeine at all.
-Whatever kind of tea you choose to enjoy, the art of blending tea is a combination of creativity and expertise.
+Whatever kind of tea you enjoy, the art of blending tea is a combination of creativity and expertise.
 Find out more about tea:

 Green Teas – sweet and slightly grassy

-Herbal Teas – a wide range of benefits and flavors
+Herbal Teas – a wide range of benefits and flavours

-A calming walk or a restful night’s sleep can help you find tranquility, but a moment spent over a special cup of tea can be a delicious alternative.
+A calming walk or a restful night’s sleep can help you find tranquility.
+Yet, a moment spent over a special cup of tea can be a delicious alternative.
 Next time you’re in search of a little peace, brew up a cup of herbal tea and settle in.
-Using herbs to treat specific ailments goes back centuries – in fact, peppermint and chamomile were both discovered in the pyramids of Egypt.
-Today, herbal teas are treasured for their specific benefits and calming flavor.
+Using herbs to treat specific ailments goes back centuries.
+In fact, peppermint and chamomile were both discovered in the pyramids of Egypt.
+Today, we treasure herbal teas for their specific benefits and calming flavour.

 Rooibos teas – rejuvenating and sweet

 Rooibos teas are made from the needle-like leaves of the Rooibos bush, or Aspalathus linearis.
-This very special shrub grows in the Cederberg region of South Africa – and nowhere else in the world.
-Native inhabitants of the region have used it for centuries for its beneficial properties and one-of-a-kind flavor.
+This very special shrub grows in the Cederberg region of South Africa, and nowhere else in the world.
+Native inhabitants of the region started using it centuries ago.
+They appreciate it for its beneficial properties and one-of-a-kind flavour.
 Also known as red tea, Rooibos is a unique and inviting tea option that offers a number of tantalizing benefits.

 Chai teas – spicy and exotic